-Some people believe artificial sweeteners might actually increase appetite and promote weight gain (
+Some people believe that artificial sweeteners might increase appetite and promote weight gain (

-They think artificial sweeteners may be unable to activate the "food reward pathway" needed to make you feel satisfied after you eat (
+The idea is that artificial sweeteners may be unable to activate the food reward pathway needed to make you feel satisfied after you eat (

-Additionally, some scientists think you'd need to eat more of an artificially sweetened food, compared to the sugar-sweetened version, in order to feel full.
+Additionally, some scientists think you'd need to eat more of an artificially sweetened food, compared with the sugar-sweetened version, to feel full.

 In fact, several studies have found that participants report less hunger and consume fewer calories when they replace sugary foods and beverages with artificially sweetened alternatives (

-Bottom Line: Recent studies find that replacing sugary foods or drinks with artificially sweetened ones may reduce hunger and calorie intake.
+Summary Recent studies have found that replacing sugary foods or drinks with artificially sweetened ones may reduce hunger and calorie intake.

-What's more, choosing artificially sweetened foods instead of those with added sugar may reduce the amount of daily calories you consume.
+What's more, choosing artificially sweetened foods instead of those with added sugar may reduce the number of daily calories you consume.

-Artificially sweetened drinks can be an easy alternative for regular soft drink consumers who want to decrease their sugar consumption.
+Artificially sweetened drinks can be an easy alternative for those who regularly consume soft drinks and want to decrease their sugar consumption.

 However, opting for diet soda will not lead to any weight loss if you compensate by eating larger portions or extra sweets.
 If diet soda increases your cravings for sweets, sticking to water might be best (

-This may seem contradictory, but it's important to note that all of the studies are observational.
-They can't prove artificial sweeteners cause diabetes, only that people likely to develop type 2 diabetes also like to drink diet soda.
+This may seem contradictory, but it's important to note that all of the studies were observational.
+They didn’t prove that artificial sweeteners cause diabetes, only that people likely to develop type 2 diabetes also like to drink diet soda.

-So far, only one small study of Hispanic women found a negative effect.
+Thus far, only one small study in Hispanic women found a negative effect.

-Women who drank an artificially sweetened drink before a sugary drink had 14% higher blood sugar levels and 20% higher insulin levels, compared to those who drank water before the sugary drink (
+Women who drank an artificially sweetened drink before consuming a sugary drink had 14% higher blood sugar levels and 20% higher insulin levels, compared with those who drank water before consuming a sugary drink (

 However, the participants weren't used to drinking artificially sweetened drinks, which may partially explain the results.
-What's more, artificial sweeteners may have different effects based on people's age or genetic background (
+What's more, artificial sweeteners may have different effects depending on people's age or genetic background (

 For example, research shows that replacing sugar-sweetened beverages with artificially sweetened ones produced stronger effects among Hispanic youth (